shanephall/demo/content/pages/board.md

 ---
 key: board
-order: 6
+order: 8
-title: Board
+title: Looking For New Board Members
 ---
-# Looking For New Board Members

 ## Join the Hillsdale Community Foundation

 The Hillsdale Community Foundation needs new board members.
 We are a group of volunteers dedicated to building strong community in Hillsdale by organizing and promoting events that bring people together.
 We welcome your energy and compassion to help make this happen and your fresh ideas for new events that will make Hillsdale even friendlier.
 Together we create an accessible, inclusive, and beautiful community for everyone.